nealpointerexception/MorseReader/README.md

 ### How do I use it?
 Before you can parse morse code, you need to calibrate the program.
-To do this, run this program in calibration mode and flash ``` eeee ttt``` so that morse-parser can tune itself to your morse-ing speed whether you are using and app or a real flashlight.
+To do this, run this program in calibration mode and flash ``` eeee ttt``` so that morse-reader can tune itself to your morse-ing speed whether you are using and app or a real flashlight.

 After calibration, you are ready to use the program!